minprog/programmeren-1/problems/decryptor/index.md

 ## How to Test Your Code

 Use the examples above, and your own examples, to check whether your program works perfectly.
 After submitting your programma will also be automatically checked.

-And for good measure, time permitting, use `style50` to eliminate basic style mistakes:

-    style50 decryptor.c